izzet-kalinsazlioglu/LilyPad-ESP8266/README.md

 I will change Atmega328 with ESP8266 on LilyPad.

-Select esp model esp1, esp2 ,esp 3...
+Select esp model esp1, esp2 ,esp3...